pascalboehler/WSIE-iOS/README.md

 * Manage all your recipes with one application
 * Sort them by name or nationality
 * Share your recipes with your friends just with a click
-* Format your recipes with Markdown or with the included editor (supports markdown and a graphical interface)

-To read our markdown formatting guide (to make sure that you get the best experience) please visit our website under: https://pascalboehler.github.io/WSIE-iOS/markdownguide.html

-To read our markdown formatting tutorial with all the supported markdown expressions please visit our website under: http://pascalboehler.github.io/wsie-ios/markdown-tutorial

 ## Screenshots of the application